 Deteriorating Sales and Conversion Rate

-Even if you are satisfied with the current look of your website, if it isn’t bringing in new customers, chances are it’s time to make a redesign.
+Even if you are satisfied with the current look of your website, if it isn’t bringing in new customers, chances are it’s time to make a website redesign.
 Continuous growth is at the foundation of a successful business.
 If your sales and conversion rates aren’t growing or worse, constantly deteriorating, it is most certainly time to reassess whether your identity and marketing strategy work.

 Difficulty Navigating the Website